 Shredded Pork Empanadas with Adobo Aioli Dip

 Whenever I do something with leftovers, I try to keep it simple.
 Usually, I don’t change the original flavor profile too much because that’s more work.
-But I needed to make the pulled pork taste different and I needed to use a lot of veggies that were about to go bad.
+But I needed to make the pulled pork taste different.
+I also needed to use a lot of veggies that were about to go bad.

 I thought empanadas were a good idea because you can make a filling that combines everything together in one delicious bite.